 academic program and the graduate dean.
 Students admitted on a probationary

-status must earn a minimum GPA of 3.0 in 9 semester hours of graduate work
+status must earn a minimum GPA of 3.0 in 9 semester credits of graduate work

 approved in advance by the chairperson of the major department and the graduate

 dean.
 Upon the successful completion of these requirements, a student admitted

 under probationary status will be eligible to assume regular graduate student

 from the Ball State Graduate School.
 NOTE: